 Ways to help: Exercise can help with emotional symptoms as soon as you feel physically up to it.
 You don’t have to start intense workouts.
 A gentle walk a day can boost your mood in the same way drugs once did.
 Try going to sleep at the same time each night and waking up at the same time in the morning.
 Good sleep habits help.
 Get support for your mental symptoms!
 With Workit, 12-step programs, or counseling.
 You don’t have to struggle alone.

-1 month after final dose:
+1 month after final dose of opiates:

 Cravings can linger, as can the mental effects of opiate addiction like depression.